astallaert/astallaert.github.io/_ee/index.md

 permalink: /ee/home/
 ---

-This site aims to be a guide to Electrical Engineering as it pertains to building services.
+This page aims to be a basic guide to Electrical Engineering as it pertains to building services.

-## So what is EE, exactly?

-**for
-free**.
+## Introduction

+.

 If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please [file an